IntuitDeveloper/Transactional-Node-Samples/use-cases/kitchen-sink.md

 # Kitchen Sink - Example with Broad Settings

-This use case demonstrates a comprehensive Mailchimp Transactional (Mandrill) message exercising many available settings in one example.
+This use case demonstrates a comprehensive Transactional API message exercising many available settings in one example.

 ## Comprehensive Example